farhan-ibrahim/next-url-downloader/README.md

 This is a [Next.js](https://nextjs.org/) URL Downlaoder project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-Some requirements.
+Project requirements.
-[ ] 1.
-The program can accept a single URI or a list of URIs to download [ ] 2.
+- [ ] 1.
+The program can accept a single URI or a list of URIs to download
+- [ ] 2.
 It should be possible to configure download location as well as number of retries.
-[ ] 3.
+- [ ] 3.
 It should support HTTP/HTTPS, FTP and SFTP
-[ ] 4.
+- [ ] 4.
 It should be extensible.
-Please pay attention to how new protocols can be added [ ] 5.
+Please pay attention to how new protocols can be added
+- [ ] 5.
 It should handle retries and partial downloads.
 If a file fails to fully download then the partial files must be deleted
-[ ] 6.
+- [ ] 6.
 It should support parallel downloads
-[ ] 7.
+- [ ] 7.
 It should handle name clashes.
 If two different resources have the same name, both should download correctly.
 If the same resource is downloaded twice, it should overwrite the previous one
-[ ] 8.
+- [ ] 8.
 Program architecture is important.
-[ ] 9.
+- [ ] 9.
 Don't forget about tests.

 ## Getting Started